I-shika/I-shika/README.md

 <!-- **I-shika/I-shika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your  -->

-- 🔭 I’m currently working as technical manager at E-cell IITR
+- 🔭 I’m currently exploring...
 - 🌱 Currently learning about Open source, DSA.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...